-The 57 Greatest Star Wars Moments, Ranked
+The 50 Greatest Star Wars Moments, Ranked

-This list was originally published before the opening of Rogue One.
-We have updated it to include events from that film.
-Warning: There will be spoilers.
+This list was originally published in 2015.
+We have updated it to include events from Rogue One, The Last Jedi, and Solo.
+There are many spoilers.

-So there’s this little movie that came out recently, Rogue One.
-Maybe you’ve heard of it?
-I’m told it’s a Star Wars story, the latest extension of a cinematic universe that will never end.
-The ubiquity of the galaxy that George Lucas built in the hearts, minds, and ad spaces of moviegoers young and old is so total, it can be easy to lose track of how it got that way.
-The answers can be found below.
-Even in its most maligned installments, the Star Wars series contains moments of dread and delight that number among the best in the history of science fiction, fantasy, and action-adventure filmmaking.
-Here, pulled straight from the Jedi archives, are the 57 finest.
+Solo may have stumbled at the box office (note to Disney: The Force is strong with Christmas release dates), but Star Wars will march on.
+Thanks to filmmakers J.J.
+Abrams, Rian Johnson, David Benioff and Dan Weiss, and Jon Favreau — not to mention potential spinoffs for Obi-Wan Kenobi and Boba Fett from as yet unnamed directors — the galaxy George Lucas built will only get bigger as the years go by.

-57. Dude, where’s my theme music?
-(Rogue One: A Star Wars Story)
+But if you’re suffering from Star Wars fatigue, the movies themselves are the best cure around.
+Even in its most maligned installments, the Star Wars series contains moments of dread and delight that number among the best in the history of sci-fi, fantasy, and action-adventure filmmaking.
+Here are the 50 finest, from A New Hope to Solo.

 Now that the Mouse has absorbed that galaxy far, far away, the traditional drum-and-brass theme music that opened every 20th Century Fox feature film will no longer be associated with the Star Wars saga.
-But for almost three decades, the adventures of the Skywalker clan were accompanied by this legendary Hollywood music cue by composer Alfred Newman; entire generations associated it with the battle between the Dark Side and the Light.
+But for almost three decades, the adventures of the Skywalker clan were accompanied by this legendary music cue by composer Alfred Newman; entire generations associated it with the battle between the Dark Side and the Light.

 In just eight words, Princess Leia Organa promised a whole universe of adventure.
 Luke Skywalker’s discovery of the hidden holographic message stored within his newly purchased astromech droid R2-D2 served as a sort of magic spell, the “open sesame” that unlocked all the excitement to come.